-A federal law, the Health Insurance Portability and Accountability Act (HIPAA), requires that we protect the privacy of identifiable health information that is created or received by or on behalf of the State Health Plan.
-This notice describes the obligations of the State Health Plan under HIPAA, how medical information about you may be used and disclosed, your rights under the privacy provisions of HIPAA, and how you can get access to this information.
+A federal law, the Health Insurance Portability and Accountability Act (HIPAA), requires that we protect the privacy of identifiable health information that is created or received by or on behalf of the Plan.
+This notice describes the obligations of the Plan under HIPAA, how medical information about you may be used and disclosed, your rights under the privacy provisions of HIPAA, and how you can get access to this information.
 Please review it carefully.
-For a printer-friendly version of this notice, click here.